-Disneyland: It's like 4th of July every day when the fireworks go off at Disneyland, but on Independence Day, you'd better get there early.
+Disneyland: It's like 4th of July every day when the fireworks go off at Disneyland, but on Independence Day, you'd better get there early if you want to see them.
 The park can get so crowded that they stop letting new visitors in.
 And find a spot to watch the fireworks extra early, too.

 Marina del Rey: Los Angeles' big public fireworks display happens at Marina Del Rey, just south of Santa Monica.
-This guide has all the details.
+For this year's hours and schedule, use this guide.

 Newport Beach: Southern California's largest fireworks display happens at Newport Dunes Resort in Orange County, and one of the best places to watch them is on a dinner cruise.
-There's also a fun Old Glory Boat Parade in Newport during the day.
+Also in Newport during the day is the fun Old Glory Boat Parade.